 How to fix my slow internet?

-What to do if my mobile internet is on low mode?
+What to do if my mobile internet is in low mode?

-There could be multitude reasons for the same.
-The first and the foremost is that you might have exhausted your data, might have turned on the VPN mode, low signal, severer down and many more.
+There could be a multitude of reasons for the same.
+First and foremost is that you might have exhausted your data, might have turned on the VPN mode, low signal, are severer down, and many more.

-Your internet modem can last maximum up to 8 years and minimum 3 years.
-It to depends on which type of quality you are using.
+Your internet modem can last a maximum of up to 8 years and a minimum of 3 years.
+It too depends on which type of quality you are using.
 If you have spent enough money on buying the expensive yet best one, then no doubt on it that it should last around 8 years.

-How to know its time of me to change my modem?
+How to know its time for me to change my modem?

-The best way to know in which you can have the gauge idea if your modem needs to be change or not is via online testing.
-Test its internet speed and other services and if you see noticeable difference then its time for you to change your modem.
+The best way to know in which you can have a gauge idea if your modem needs to be changed or not is via online testing.
+Test its internet speed and other services and if you see a noticeable difference then its time for you to change your modem.